Civil War: Front Line: Plot summary

-In Robbie Baldwin's ambulance, his powers spontaneously manifest again as he goes into shock, blowing the ambulance's engine and causing it to crash.
+As Baldwin is taken away in an ambulance, his powers spontaneously manifest again as he goes into shock, blowing the ambulance's engine and causing it to crash.
 The police finds the Atlantean sleeper agents, all dead, along with an unconscious Wonder Man.
-After waking, he claims that the Green Goblin is responsible.
+After waking, he claims that Osborn is responsible.

-Ben Urich's technology expert friend Dan believes that Tony Stark may be manipulating the events of the Civil War to make money.
-Sally Floyd is covertly escorted to the meeting place of Captain America's forces.
-A later peace conference with Atlanteans goes badly when Norman Osborn attacks the visitors.
+Urich's technology expert friend Dan believes that Tony Stark may be manipulating the events of the Civil War to make money.
+Floyd is covertly escorted to the meeting place of Captain America's forces.
+A later peace conference with Atlanteans goes badly when Osborn attacks the visitors.
 He claims he was under control of an outside force.

-Sally Floyd meets up with Captain America to interview him and declares that he is misguided in his view of the Civil War.
-Ben and Peter Parker hack into the computers of Tony Stark's accounting firm to discover that Tony Stark has used inside information to manipulate the stock market for personal gain.
+Floyd meets up with Captain America to interview him and declares that he is misguided in his view of the Civil War.
+Urich and Peter Parker hack into the computers of Tony Stark's accounting firm to discover that Stark has used inside information to manipulate the stock market for personal gain.
 Reed Richards confirms that the nanites in Osborn's blood that were supposed to keep him in check were altered.
-Richard concludes that there is a traitor and Tony Stark admits that there is and he has known it all along.
-Speedball is used as a hostage during a prison break, but the plan fails when he regains his powers.
+Richards concludes that there is a traitor and Stark admits that there is and he has known it all along.
+Baldwin is used as a hostage during a prison break, but the plan fails when he regains his powers.
 Norman Osborn is interrogated by two homicide detectives but before they can get anything out of him, a shadowy figure arrives with a document that makes Osborn's case a matter of National Security.

-Ben Urich finally resigns from the Daily Bugle because he knows they won't print what he's discovered.
-The newly released Speedball meets with a costume maker, who says he can see it used for no means less than torture.
-Robbie (Speedball) reveals it is for himself and assumes his new identity as Penance.
+Ben Urich resigns from the Daily Bugle because he knows they will not print what he has discovered.
+Meanwhile, Baldwin meets with a costume maker, who says he can see it used for no means less than torture.
+Baldwin reveals it is for himself and assumes the new identity of Penance.

 During the final battle of the pro- and anti-registration forces, several people are killed.
-Some days later, Sally Floyd and Ben Urich visit Captain America aboard The Raft.
-Both have quit their jobs.
-He expresses regret he didn't try for peaceful discussions earlier.
-Floyd derides him for his lack of knowledge of current American culture.
-The two reporters decide to form a news outlet called 'Frontlines'.
-They meet with Iron Man.
-The duo believe that he has orchestrated much of the preceding events for the purposes of registration, because he believed the alternative would be far worse.
+Some days later, Floyd and Urich decide to form a news outlet called 'Frontlines'.
+They meet with Iron Man, who they believe orchestrated much of the preceding events for the purposes of registration, because he believed the alternative would be far worse.
 Angered, Iron Man kicks them out of his office.